The Pristine HeII Emitter near GN-z11: Constraining the Mass Distribution of the First Stars: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The first confirmation of a nearly pristine HeII emitter at $z=10.6$, i.e., {\it Hebe}, showcases the enormous advances made by JWST in the quest for PopIII stars.
+The first confirmation of a pristine HeII emitter at $z=10.6$, i.e., {\it Hebe}, showcases the enormous advances made by JWST in the quest for PopIII stars.
 Direct detections of high-$z$ galaxies hosting PopIII stars are crucial to complement our limited knowledge of the first stars’ properties, currently based on near-field cosmology studies.
 In this Letter, we use a locally calibrated model to robustly confirm the PopIII nature of {\it Hebe} and explore its implications by combining near- and far-field approaches.

+Initially, we investigate the upper limits on UV metal lines, comparing observations with PopIII and PopII galaxy predictions obtained from the {\tt NEFERTITI} model.
+Adopting a cosmological model that reproduces present-day observations of ancient metal-poor stars allows us to obtain reliable predictions for the early chemical enrichment.
 For both the C1 and C2 components in {\it Hebe}, models with $<50\%$ PopIII stellar mass fail to reproduce the observations.
 We find that C1 is fully consistent with a pure PopIII system, composed exclusively of PopIII stars and surrounded by either pristine gas or gas self-enriched by PopIII supernovae (see Sec.~\ref{sec:methods}).
 This makes C1 the most compelling candidate for a genuinely pristine stellar system identified to date.

 Treating C1 as an archetypal pristine PopIII system, we explore the PopIII IMF, to constrain its shape and characteristic mass, using a Larson-type with $m_\star = [0.8, 1000] M_\odot$ (see equation \ref{e:Larson}).
-The observed $\rm HeII/H_\gamma$ ratio excludes the steepest IMFs, with particularly strong constraints for a very young system, with stellar ages $\leq 1$ Myr.
+The observed $\rm HeII/H\gamma$ ratio excludes the steepest IMFs, with particularly strong constraints for a very young system, with stellar ages $\leq 1$ Myr.
 In this regime, IMFs with Salpeter-like slopes and with characteristic masses $M_{\rm ch} < 75M_\odot$ are disfavored at the $1\sigma$ level.
-Since our analysis relies on H and He lines, these IMF constraints remain valid even if C1 is a self-polluted PopIII system: the presence of metals or dust would increase the intrinsic $\rm HeII/H_\gamma$, reinforcing our conclusions.
-Furthermore, an extreme gas density ($n_H \geq 10^5 cm^{-3}$) would have a minor effect on the $\rm HeII/H_\gamma$ ratio, thus maintaining our results valid.
+Since our analysis relies on H and He lines, these IMF constraints remain valid even if C1 is a self-polluted PopIII system: the presence of metals or dust would increase the intrinsic $\rm HeII/H\gamma$, reinforcing our conclusions.
+Furthermore, in our high-density models ($n_H = 10^6 cm^{-3}$), the $\rm HeII/H\gamma$ ratios are mildly affected, thus maintaining our results valid.